darafferty/rapthor/docs/source/strategy.rst

     threshpix
         Float that sets PyBDFS's threshpix value for this cycle.

+    max_nmiter
+        Integer that sets the maximum number of major iterations done during imaging for this cycle

     target_flux
         Float that sets the target flux density for DDE calibrators for this cycle.